13 Safe Exercises For Osteoporosis With Steps And Pictures

 Image: YouTube @DrAndreaFurlan

 Hamstring curls strengthen the hamstrings, quads, and knees.
-Do this exercise by supporting your hands on the backrest for a few days or weeks.
+They improve the balance of the body and enhance mobility.
+Support your hands on the backrest when doing this thigh and knee-strengthening exercise for a few days or weeks.
 Once you are comfortable with the exercise, take your hands off the backrest to improve your balance.

 Steps: